codelitdev/courselit/apps/docs/src/pages/en/email-marketing/broadcast-mails.md

 Broadcast emails are typically sent to your entire list or specific segments simultaneously, making them ideal for announcements, promotions, or updates.

+> The feature is currently in beta, which means you may encounter bugs.
+Please report them in our <a href="https://discord.com/invite/GR4bQsN" target="_blank">Discord</a> group if you run into any.

 > **Before you start**: If your school is hosted on [courselit.app](https://courselit.app), you need to get approved for sending marketing emails.
 [Request access here](/en/email-marketing/mail-access-request).

 ## Broadcasts Hub